edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/concepts.md

 Security-wise, conventional service meshes focus on protecting data in transit between application containers.
 In contrast, distributed confidential apps require a more comprehensive approach and careful consideration of security implications.

-In summary, Marblerun takes the following approach.
+In summary, MarbleRun takes the following approach.

-* Instead of relying on separate sidecars, Marblerun injects the data-plane logic directly into the application logic running inside secure enclaves.
+* Instead of relying on separate sidecars, MarbleRun injects the data-plane logic directly into the application logic running inside secure enclaves.
 Through this tight coupling, secure connections always terminate inside secure enclaves.
 We refer to containers running such enclaves as *Marbles*.
-* Before bootstrapping Marbles, Marblerun verifies their integrity using Intel SGX remote attestation primitives.
-This way, Marblerun is able to guarantee that the topology of a  distributed confidential app adheres to the cluster's effective *manifest*.
+* Before bootstrapping Marbles, MarbleRun verifies their integrity using Intel SGX remote attestation primitives.
+This way, MarbleRun is able to guarantee that the topology of a  distributed confidential app adheres to the cluster's effective *manifest*.
 Such a manifest is defined in simple JSON and is set once.
-* Marblerun acts as a certificate authority for all Marble-based services and issues one concise remote attestation statement for the entire cluster.
+* MarbleRun acts as a certificate authority for all Marble-based services and issues one concise remote attestation statement for the entire cluster.
 This can be used by anyone to verify the integrity of a distributed confidential app.